 Are we raking it in?
 No. Do we do what we do because we’re absolutely obsessed with capturing the stories of those wonderful, special couples who trust us enough to document their special day?
 Do we LOVE photography?
 YES!
 That’s why we do it…

 For many of us, this will never be a route to riches.
 But this career makes us happy.
 Being a business owner makes us happy.
-Not having a boss and working in our pajamas and getting wedding cake and beef every Saturday, makes us happy.
+Not having a boss and being able to work in our pajamas and get wedding cake and steak dinners every Saturday, makes us happy.

-Sure, maybe some wedding photographers will tell me I have this completely wrong and they are hundred-thousandaires many times over, but I doubt it.
+Sure, maybe some wedding photographers will tell me I have this completely wrong and they are hundred-thousandaires at least once over, but I doubt it.
 We could have been richer working in a cubicle getting paid sick leave, great benefits and free granola.
 This is just a funner ride.
 I don’t even like granola.

 Are you planning a wedding and overwhelmed with all the info out there?
 Check out my ultimate list of wedding planning resources linked below to help you every aspect of planning your wedding!

 You’ll be able to check out articles on subjects that you didn’t know about before and get a head start on optimizing your wedding photography experience and investment : )